-The Rhythm Hut Mission Statement: To Support, foster and promote: Arts, Music and Culture in Gosford City, the Central Coast, and other communities.
+The Rhythm Hut Mission Statement: To Support, Foster and Promote the Arts, Music & Culture in Gosford City, the Central Coast & other communities.

 Rumbalara means the end of the rainbow, and the jewel nestled at the base of Rumbalara Reserve in the heart of Gosford is a treasured space known as the Rhythm Hut.

 In 2001, Rendra Freestone started running two classes at a studio in Erina: Tribal Rhythms and Voice, Breath, and Relaxation.
 The space soon became well-known for its Rhythm Nights and its laid-back appeal.
 The interior was decorated to look like a thatched bamboo for a relaxing jungle atmosphere.
 There were no drums, only what sounds people could make with their hands, feet, and mouths.
 Just a man, his dog, and some rhythms in an urban hut.